 There is something I haven’t really heard anyone ever talk about in the world of parenting disabled children.
 There are brief mentions of it in passing with doctors but no one says much about it.
 For me, talking about it at all is taking a huge leap of faith and exposing my soul.
 For some reason, I feel drawn to write about it now.
 Maybe it’s for my own good and a way to help let go.
 Maybe it’s to help someone else feel they’re not alone in this.
 I don’t know.
 I only know I need to write what’s in my heart.

 I have always loved children.
 It’s no mistake that for my chosen profession before having my children, I was a Nanny and a Preschool teacher.
 0-3 have always been my favorite ages to work with.

 I had my children just 17 months apart.
 I was very overwhelmed with 2 kids under two and a husband deployed to Iraq.
 D’s major constipation issues had just been discovered (autism was still unknown) and he was screaming and crying all the time.
-Having any more kids was going to have to wait a few years.
+Having any more kids were going to have to wait a few years.

 The plan was never to just have two kids.
 I’d never had a set number, but 2 was just not it.
 Fast forward a few years.
 I found myself heartbroken with the truth that while I ache to hold another baby in my arms it isn’t going to happen.
 R has been lobbying for a younger sibling for years, praying every night that it will happen.
 D is in a very difficult place and I do not have the mental and emotional strength to be able to deal with another child full time.